-the transfer of mass increases the weight compressing the core of the star, and as the core becomes denser and hotter, the nuclear reactions go faster and faster, producing an ever larger amount of heat, and making the star swell up to a larger, hotter, brighter structure which corresponds to the now larger mass which it has.
-In other words, it remains a Main Sequence star, but moves up the Main Sequence to a position corresponding to its new mass.
-This sort of thing must have happened to the star Sirius, which is the brightest star in our sky, other than the Sun, partly because it is one of the closest stars to our Sun, and partly because it is a little over twice the weight, and twenty times the brightness of the Sun.
+the transfer of mass increases the weight compressing the core of the smaller star, and as the core becomes denser and hotter its nuclear reactions go faster and faster, producing an ever larger amount of heat, and making the star swell up to a larger hotter brighter structure which corresponds to its now larger mass.
+In other words it remains a Main Sequence star, but moves up the Main Sequence to a position corresponding to its new mass.
+This sort of thing must have happened to the star Sirius, which is the brightest star in our sky other than the Sun, partly because it is one of the closest stars to our Sun, and partly because it is a little over twice the mass and twenty times the brightness of the Sun.
 Such stars only last about two billion years as Main Sequence stars, but Sirius has a companion, Sirius B, which is a white dwarf about the same mass as the Sun.
 Since a star like the Sun can last for over ten billion years as a Main Sequence star, it is impossible for the less massive star to have already died, while the more massive star still lives.
-At one time, the star which is now less massive must have been the more massive one, and as it grew old, it swelled up, dumped material on its companion, and in the process, became a less massive star, while its companion became a more massive one.
+At one time the star which is now less massive must have been the more massive one, and as it grew old it swelled up, dumped material onto its companion, and in the process became a less massive star, while its companion became a more massive one.

-, but a white dwarf, the most common type of dead stellar object which we know of.
-In this case, as the dying star transfers material to the white dwarf, the nuclear reactions in its core will not go faster, because white dwarfs cannot have any nuclear reactions inside them.
-In a normal star, if nuclear reactions go a little too fast, the gas will heat up, increase its pressure, and expand, which will reduce the temperature, and damp down the nuclear reactions, forcing them back toward a value closer to the average heat loss of the core.
-If the nuclear reactions go too slowly, the gas will cool off, decrease its pressure, and contract, which will increase the temperature, and increase the nuclear reactions.
-In either casenthe relationship between temperature and pressure which applies to normal gases will guarantee that the nuclear reactions cannot go too fast, or too slow, at least on the average.
-In the electron-degenerate material which makes up a white dwarf, however, pressure and temperature are not linked.
-If nuclear reactions go too fast, the temperature will rise, but the pressure will not be significantly changed, and the increase in temperature will simply make the nuclear reactions go faster and faster, until, as in a chain reaction, the region which contains nuclear fuel simply undergoes a catastrophic explosion.
+, but a white dwarf, the most common type of dead stellar object we know about.
+In this case, as the dying star transfers material to the white dwarf the nuclear reactions in its core will not go faster, because white dwarfs cannot have any nuclear reactions inside them.
+In a normal star, if nuclear reactions go a little too fast, the gas will heat up, increase its and expand, which reduces the temperature and damps down the nuclear reactions, forcing them toward a value closer to the average heat loss of the core.
+If the nuclear reactions go too slowly the gas will cool off, decrease its pressure and contract, which will increase the temperature and increase the nuclear reactions.
+In either casenthe relationship between temperature and pressure which applies to normal gases will guarantee that the nuclear reactions cannot go too fast or too slow, at least on the average.
+But in the electron-degenerate material which makes up a white dwarf, pressure and temperature are not linked.
+If nuclear reactions go too fast the temperature will rise, but the pressure will not be significantly changed, and the increase in temperature will simply make the nuclear reactions go faster and faster until, as in a chain reaction, the region which contains nuclear fuel simply undergoes a catastrophic explosion.
 (Note: This is discussed in the text under such topics as the Helium Flash which occurs during the red giant lifetime of the Sun.)

 How violent the explosion is depends upon the size and mass of the white dwarf.
-Since white dwarfs, unlike Main Sequence stars, are smaller the more massive they are, a white dwarf with a mass near, but not too near, the limit of mass for white dwarfs (the Chandrasekhar Limit) will be relatively small, and have a relatively large gravity.
-This means that material falling onto the star will very quickly reach high pressures and temperatures, and so little material will accumulate before an explosion occurs, and the explosion will be 'relatively' minor.
+Since white dwarfs, unlike Main Sequence stars, are smaller the more massive they are, a white dwarf with a mass near but not too near the limit of mass for white dwarfs (the Chandrasekhar Limit) will be relatively small and have a relatively large gravity.
+This means that material falling onto the star will very quickly reach high pressures and temperatures, and so only a little material will accumulate before an explosion occurs, and the explosion will be 'relatively' minor.
 This is believed to be the reason for so-called recurrent novae